weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 #### WCS compatibility

-The free (sandbox) tier of WCS is currently not compatible with the `v4` client.
-(Last updated: January, 2024)
+The free (sandbox) tier of WCS is compatible with the `v4` client as of 31 January, 2024.
+Sandboxes created before this date will not be compatible with the `v4` client.

 #### Weaviate server version